dsoumay/photon/content/en/docs/user-guide/kubernetes-on-photon-os/kubernetes-kubeadm-cluster-on-photon/configure-master-node.md

 **Note**: Copy and save the `sha256` token value at the end.
 You need to use this token for the worker node to join the cluster.

-The `--pode-network-cidr` parameter is a requirement for Calico.
+The `--pod-network-cidr` parameter is a requirement for Calico.
 The 192.168.0.0/16 network is Calico's default.
 For Flannel/Canal, it is 10.244.0.0/16.

 You need to export the kubernetes configuration.
 For any new session, this step of export is repeated.